-A total of 22 mentees have been seen as of 3/31/21.
-Our goal was 20; 101% of goal reached.
-197 sessions have been conducted as of 3/31/21.
-Our goal was 330; 65% of goal reached.
-7 youth and 11 summer sessions were conducted with a goal of 5 youth and 12 sessions (for summer mentoring group as of 8/31/2020.
-Outcome: Ongoing survey results reveal 81% of participants reported increased self-esteem; goal was 85% and 91%; reported increased perception of a strong social support system; goal was 85%.
+A total of 22 mentees have been seen as of 6/30/21.
+Our goal was 20; 111% of goal reached.
+308 sessions have been conducted as of 6/30/21.
+Our goal was 330; 93% of goal reached.
+7 youth and 11 summer mentoring group sessions were conducted with a goal of 5 youth and 12 sessions (for summer mentoring group as of 8/31/2021).

+Outcome: Ongoing survey results reveal 81% of participants reported increased self-esteem; goal was 85%.
+Additionally, 92% reported increased perception of a strong social support system; goal was 85%.
 Also ongoing survey results reveal 0% of participants reported achieving their personal goal.
 The goal for this metric is 85%.
 This area is not currently measured on the existing survey.
-New targeted survey will be implemented for this month and progress will be reflected on the next quarterly update.
+The new survey that includes personal goal was not adopted as planned during this quarter.
+Staff are currently implementing effective measurable goal setting with existing summer mentees; this will be fully implemented for all new mentees by the start of the school year.